 The principal objective is to ensure that the transfer of Propylene Oxide from the delivering vehicle to the storage tank can be carried out safely.
 However, because the storage system and procedures may affect the safety of the unloading operation, these also need to be considered.

 The scheme should also be used to:

-- a) Assess and record any changes in policy, attitude or equipment since the previous check. - b) Obtain customer's comments on the transport operation and equipment being used.
+a) Assess and record any changes in policy, attitude or equipment since the previous check.

 Propylene Oxide unloading/storage checklist